I'm a member

 C. Optical Coherence Tomography

-2. Pulsatile Ocular Blood Flow
+A. Pulsatile Ocular Blood Flow

 The pulsatile variation in ocular pressure results from the flow of blood into the eye during cardiac systole.
 Pulsatile ocular blood flow can thus be detected by the continuous monitoring of intraocular pressure.
-The detected pressure pulse can then be converted into a volume measurement using the known relationship between ocular pressure and ocular volume.
+The detected pressure pulse can then be converted into a volume measurement using the known relation between ocular pressure and ocular volume.
 Pulsatile blood flow is primarily determined by the choroidal vessels, particularly relevant to patients with glaucoma, since the optic nerve is supplied in large part by the choroidal circulation.

-3. Doppler Ultrasonography
+B. Doppler Ultrasonography

 Color Doppler imaging has also been investigated as a technique to measure the blood velocity in the retinal and choroidal arteries.